Keytar: Keytar as synthesizer/controller (1970s–)

 In late 1970s and early 1980s, Jan Hammer, the composer best known for his composition and sound design successes for Miami Vice, frequently used several keytars including Royalex PROBE which he helped develop.
 Hammer is seen for instance using his PROBE in the music video for the "Miami Vice Theme".
-Also in the 1980s, Wayne Famous of the band the Producers strapped on a regular Oberheim synthesizer, which caused him to develop back problems.
+Also in the 1980s, Wayne Famous of the band the Producers strapped on a regular Oberheim OB-X synthesizer, which caused him to develop back problems.

 Among them, the most widely known earlier keytar may be the "Moog Liberation" released in 1980.
 Early users included Spyro Gyra keyboardist Tom Schuman.
 Though Devo is associated with keytars, they never used them except in music videos and promotional ads for the Liberation.
 The earliest printed use of the word "keytar" was in 1980, when it appeared in an interview with Jeffrey Abbott (Keytarjeff) by Tom Lounges of Illianabeat magazine (now Midwest BEAT Magazine) who now hosts a weekly interview show featuring legends of the music industry on N.W.
 Indiana's PBR radio station.

 Although Steve Masakowski has been incorrectly credited for many years as the inventor of the keytar, in an interview with Peter Hartlaub of the San Francisco Chronicle on December 11, 2009, he only claimed to have invented an instrument called the Key-tar which was a string-based instrument.

 The keytar was made popular in the 1980s by glam metal bands, as well as synthpop, new wave and electro musicians.
-Changing trends in music diminished the keytar's popularity during the 1990s, continuing on until the late 2000s when a major revival was sparked by artists and groups such as The Black Eyed Peas, Flight of The Conchords, Motion City Soundtrack, No Doubt, and Steely Dan.
+Changing trends in music diminished the keytar's popularity during the 1990s, continuing on until the late 2000s when a major revival was sparked by artists and groups such as The Black Eyed Peas, Damas Gratis, Flight of The Conchords, Motion City Soundtrack, No Doubt, and Steely Dan.
 Another instance is in early 2008 with Snoop Dogg's music video for his single "Sensual Seduction", in which he uses a keytar as a throwback to old school bands.

-(2010s–)
+Current state (2010s–)

 Notable manufacturers of keytar models have included Moog, Roland, Yamaha, Korg and Casio.
 As of 2013, the Roland AX-Synth, the Roland Lucina, the Alesis Vortex and Rock Band 3 Wireless Pro Keyboard, are the mass-manufactured keytars on the market.

+Starr Labs manufacturers a variation on the keytar (called a Ztar) that plays to the strengths of guitarists, featuring a neck of piano-styled keys arranged on the fretboard instead of strings.